About the Program

 - Food and Beverage Operations

-Nationally recognized members of the PGA of America will conduct a series of written and simulation examinations on campus annually to assess your competency level in each of the content areas of the PGA Professional Golf Management.
+Nationally recognized members of the PGA of America will also conduct a series of seminars on campus annually to supplement your education and share trends in the golf industry.

-Once you have completed Penn State's academic requirements, passed the PGA Program examinations, passed the PGA of America’s Playing Ability Test (PAT), and completed the necessary months of the on-the-job experience, you will become members of the PGA of America.
+Once you have completed Penn State's academic requirements, passed the PGA Program examinations, passed the PGA of America’s Playing Ability Test (PAT), completed the necessary months of the on-the-job experience, and are eligibly employed, you may apply for membership to the PGA of America.